LLNL/qnd/docs/index.rst

 ===========

 The qnd module (quick and dirty) provides a frontend for reading and writing self-describing binary files.
-Backends exist for HDF5 and PDB file formats (the former via h5py, the latter via pure python code).
+Backends exist for HDF5 (via h5py), netCDF3, and PDB (via pure python code contained in QnD) file formats. netCDF4 is not specifically supported, but since it's based on HDF5 such files can be treated as HDF5.
 Adding backends is not very difficult; the interface is well-defined and relatively small.

+QnD is free and open-source, and hosted on `LLNL's public github <https://github.com/LLNL/qnd/>`_.

 This manual describes the design philosophy behind this user interface;
 in a nutshell, the idea is to keep things as simple as possible, but